Joeltronics/Monosynth/readme.md

 * Fully automatable parameters
 * "Underneath the panel" controls - I don't want to rely heavily on these, as accessibility is one of my main goals.
 But I also don't want the front panel to be too cluttered, so there are a few things I have in mind for "page 2".
 They could almost be treated like mods to a hardware synth, or in some cases even just the types of calibration tweaks you'd get with an analog synth.
 I don't want these to be completely "under the hood" though - I'm hoping to have some sort of visual indication on the front panel that things have been modified.
 * Patch storage/management - I don't expect to have an incredibly complicated patch manager, but I do want to have something.
-At the very least, it will support DAW-based patch management, but I may have a simple built-in patch manager as well.
+At the very least, it will support DAW-based patch management, but I may have a onboard patch storage as well.

 ## Possible future features

 These are all features I don't plan on implementing for 1.0, but might be interested in adding in the future:

-* Polyphony & unison
 * Sequencer & arpeggiator
-* More monophony priority modes (besides last-note)
+* Monophony priority modes besides last-note
-* Filter/VCA feedback distortion (until then, there are 2 other kinds of distortion)
+* Filter/VCA feedback distortion

+I don't plan on adding polyphony/unison - I would rather make a synth designed for it in the first place (again, that might be coming later...).